blocky/attestation-service-examples/time/README.md

 You'll learn how to:

-- Get the current wall clock time
+- Access the current wall clock time in your WASM function

 *Note: Wall time only works on Blocky AS versions 0.1.0-beta.6 and above.
 While this example may run on previous versions it will generate time based